 Deflectors are designed to maximize rider comfort by extending the windshield’s coverage for superior protection in any weather.

-Gateway Harley-Davidson offers demo rides for windshields in our Windshield Demo Program, so you can try before you buy to avoid purchasing a windshield that doesn’t fit your needs.
+Remember: Gateway Harley-Davidson offers demo rides for windshields in our Windshield Demo Program, so you can try before you buy to avoid purchasing a windshield that doesn’t fit your needs.

 Twenty-two bikes were on display at the Harley-Davidson museum in Milwaukee Tuesday morning as part of the announcement of the multi-year partnership between Harley-Davidson and Sailor Jerry's Spice Rum.